-- a) a majority of directors present and eligible to vote at Board meetings must be non-executive independent directors; and - b) a majority of Directors must ordinarily reside in Australia.
+- a majority of Directors present and eligible to vote at Board meetings must be Non-executive Independent Directors; and - a majority of Directors must ordinarily reside in Australia.

-The Board must ensure that Directors and members of the Executive Leadership team collectively have the full range of skills needed for the effective and prudent operation of the bank.
+The Board must ensure that Directors and members of the Executive leadership team collectively have the full range of skills needed for the effective and prudent operation of the Company.
 The policies regarding the Board's ongoing renewal and succession planning are set out in the Company's Governance Policy.

-4.2.
-Board independence
+4.2 Board independence

 A Director is considered to be independent for the purposes of service on the Board if the Director satisfies the standards adopted by the Board from time to time and set out in this charter and the Company's Governance Policy.
-It is the Board's intention that the CEO is the only executive Director and that non-executive Directors are independent.
+It is the Board's intention that the Chief Executive Officer is the only Executive Director.

-4.3.
-Chair of the Board and Chair of Committees
+4.3 Chair of the Board and Chair of committees

-All Chairs should demonstrate deep commitment to the values of Bank Australia and our notion of mutual prosperity, balancing people, planet and profit, that underpins our differentiation and success in the Australian market.
+All Chairs should demonstrate deep commitment to the Company's values and our notion of mutual prosperity, balancing people, planet and profit, that underpins our differentiation and success in the Australian market.

 All Chairs are appointed by the Board.
-Skills, experience and capabilities of the Board Chair and Chairs of Committees are:
+Skills, experience and capabilities of the Board Chair and Chairs of committees are: